openscriptures/morphhb/structure/OshbVerse/readme.md

 	It depends on VerseMarkupHorizontal.js or VerseMarkupVertical.js,
 	and AccentInterpretation.js to set the scope.

--	chapters/ directory created after executing `write_wlc_chapters.py` with subdirectories for each book, containing XML files for each chapter.

 I have been using the cantillation breakdown for a number of years, and find it very beneficial in understanding scripture.
 I have included it as one of the four facets of biblical study we are emphasizing with the OSHB.
 There is also